10 Most Affordable Places to Live in Texas

 A small town of the less than 6,000 people not far from the Rio Grande and the Progreso Lakes, Progreso is the most affordable place to live in Texas.
 The median home price there is just slightly above $50,000 and the median rent is only a little more than $550 per month.
 The town is also experiencing a high economic growth rate and is known for its pleasant winters.

 With a population a little under 10,000, Pecos is the largest city in Reeves County and just a little south of the New Mexico border.
 The city not only has cheap houses but Forbes listed it as the second fastest-growing small town in the entire country.
 The town is famous for its cantaloupes and for being the site of the first rodeo, and it is bordered by both a river and a desert.

 A town of about 6,000 people surrounded by 3 lakes, Breckenridge is noted for its high quality of life while having a cost of living 25% lower than the national average.
 The town offers lots of opportunities in terms of education and business and is an especially great place for those who love hunting.
 It is also a young place, with the median age there only 33.

 Located just a short distance from Davey Crockett National Forest, Diboll is a town of around 5,000 people, where the median rent is less than $500 per month.
 The town is known for its lumber industry and its excellent Mexican restaurants.
 The town also experiences mild winters.

-Rounding out the top 5 most affordable places in Texas is Lamesa, where the median price of houses is well under $70,000.
+Rounding out the top 5 most affordable places in Texas is Lamesa, where the median home price is well under $70,000.
 Located a little south of Lubbock, the town has a population of around 10,000 people and is known as the birthplace of chicken-fried steak.
 They even have a chicken-fried steak cook-off every April.
 The town also hosts the Dal Paso Museum, which offers an impressive collection of local artifacts.